Vampyre: 1208: A Coterie Formed

 Elizabeth studied Arthur with quiet surprise.
 In their time together, she had witnessed this side of him only in rare, unguarded moments.

-"Arthur's right," she agreed.
+“My father always said that a ruler who forgets to laugh in war has already lost the kingdom,” she added, smiling faintly."Arthur's right," she agreed.
 "My father believed that maintaining court formalities during a crisis only adds to the burden."
 She smiled, memories of her mortal life briefly surfacing.
 "When the stakes are highest, that's when we most need to remember our humanity and humor."

 Dru, sensing the shift in mood, abandoned her exploration of the clearing to leap gracefully onto Elizabeth's lap.
 The cat's yellow eyes surveyed the gathering with imperial disdain before she settled into a comfortable position, her purr rumbling like distant thunder.